 Quayside Properties Limited has an intercompany loan from Quayside Holdings Limited.
-This loan has interest charged at the Bank Bill Benchmark Rate (BKBM) at the beginning of each quarter plus a margin (2020: Tranche line rates incurred by Quayside Holdings Limited).
-The loan is repayable on demand; however Quayside Holdings Limited has undertaken that they will not recall this loan within the next twelve months.
-In the prior year the loan was classified as non-current, however as QPL does not have the right to defer payment this year it has been classified as current.
+This loan has interest charged at the Bank Bill Benchmark Rate (BKBM) at the beginning of each quarter plus a margin.
+The loan is repayable on demand; however, Quayside Holdings Limited has undertaken that they will not recall this loan within the next twelve months.
+In 2021 it was classified as current.